yclas/documentation/overview-yummo-theme.md

 ![yummo]({{ site.baseurl }}/images/yummo-color.png)
 </a>

-+ **Change the color scheme and style of the theme:** Choose between OC, Red, Blue, Amber, Orange and Teal.
++ **Change the color scheme and style of the theme:** Choose among OC, Red, Blue, Amber, Orange and Teal.
 + **Select your own color:** Select your own color to overwrite the color of the prefined color scheme.
 + **Hover color of custom color:** Select your own hover color.